 Air Force Logistics Planners are Airmen who wear a variety of hats.
-They are responsible for developing, evaluating, monitoring and supervising all things logistics.
-This includes adaptive planning, wartime reserve material planning, creating agreements, planning for expeditionary training, reception, staging, onward movement, and integration (RSO&I), among many other functions.
+They are responsible for developing, evaluating, monitoring, and supervising all things logistics.
+This includes adaptive planning; wartime reserve material planning; creating agreements; planning for expeditionary training; and reception, staging, onward movement, and integration (RSO&I), among many other functions.

-Airmen in the Logistics Planning career field coordinate for more than the Air Force.
+Airmen in the logistics planning career field coordinate for more than the Air Force alone.
 The other branches of service need the lift capabilities of the Air Force to move the tremendous amounts of supplies needed to sustain forces around the globe.

-Marines and Soldiers on the ground in Afghanistan need ammunition, food, medical supplies and repair parts.
-Thousands of servicemen and women need transportation to and from assignments and areas of operation.
-Logistics Planning Airmen make sure that everyone has what they need, and get to where they need to be.
+Marines and Soldiers on the ground in Afghanistan need ammunition, food, medical supplies, and repair parts.
+Thousands of servicemen and servicewomen need transportation to and from assignments and areas of operation.
+Logistics Planning Airmen make sure that everyone has what they need and they get to where they need to be.

 Duties and Responsibilities